sumny/hpodash/README.md

 # hpodash

-A collection of preprocessing scripts for getting existing pre-collected tabular HPO data into a common long `csv` format.
+A collection of preprocessing scripts for getting existing pre-collected HPO data into a common long `csv` format.
 This is for example useful to quickly visualize learning curves for all configurations of a given task.

 ## Notes: